sonrabakarim/barlkk/_posts/2013-03-24-host-websites-cloud-10-minutes.md

   - hosting
   - web
   - webmaster
+header:
+  overlay_image: photo-1440407876336-62333a6f010f_1280.jpeg
+  overlay_filter: 0.5
+  teaser: photo-1440407876336-62333a6f010f_512.jpeg
 ---

 Hosting companies [Bluehost](http://hackcabin.com/go/bluehost) and Dreamhost offer simple, one-click installation of popular blogging platforms like WordPress, Drupal and Joomla.
 The affordable hosting plans offered are low-cost, but you tend to get what you pay for: shoddy up-time and slow server responses.

 What would our hero Mario do about this?
 I'm thinking he'd <a href="http://features.peta.org/mario-kills-tanooki/" rel="nofollow">Tanooki suit up</a>, make a mad dash and fly to the first cloud he found.
 And that's what this post is all about.
 Read on to learn how to host a website in the cloud in 10 minutes.
 It may not be as simple as 1-click hosting, but it'll almost certainly be faster.
 And you'll earn some geek cred for doing something complicated to do something simple.

 <!--more-->

 **Update 2016-11-22:** Instead of using EC2 as described within, consider going static and [hosting with S3 and CloudFront](/pagespeed-100-with-jekyll-s3-and-cloudfront/).
+{: .notice--info}

 ## Getting started